Plain English Breakdown

 - Civil penalties

-- Fines or other forms of punishment for breaking a law.
+- Fines or other punishments for breaking a law, but not criminal charges.

 Limits and Unknowns